The Ministry of Defence (MoD) has censored official warnings about the safety of the Trident nuclear weapons system based on the Clyde.

 The Scottish Campaign for Nuclear Disarmament thought the secrecy was very worrying.
 “It suggests that there has been a lack of progress on issues which have been raised in previous reports,” said campaign chair, Arthur West.

-The MoD cannot accept any compromise of our capabilities in the current security climate Spokesman, Ministry of Defence
+The MoD cannot accept any compromise of our capabilities in the current security climate

 The MoD maintained that its nuclear programmes were “fully accountable” to ministers and faced regular independent scrutiny.
 “We recognise there is a legitimate public interest in the safety of this programme, but we would not publish information that could be exploited by potential adversaries, compromising our national security,” said an MoD spokesman.